VaslavTchitcherine/video-feedback/README.md

 a camera into a video monitor displaying the camera image.
-For many configurations of camera rotation and zoom, the result can be an endless complex and intriguing set of images, high-dimensional chaos, also known as spatio-temporal chaos.
+For many configurations of camera rotation and zoom, the result can be an endless complex and intriguing set of images, high-dimensional chaos, also known as spatiotemporal chaos.
 [Crutchfield1984] [Crutchfield1988]

 The resulting patterns can include those similar to Turing's reaction diffusion PDEs [Turing1952], although in feedback the